Gentle Associate Pediatric Dentist – Coppell, TX

 Dr. Terra Compton

 With nearly a full decade of experience in pediatric dentistry so far, Dr. Compton goes above and beyond to gain the trust of every special patient, whether it takes just one visit or 10!
-It is always such a victory for her to see children leaving the practice with newfound confidence and big, happy smiles.
+It is always such a victory for her to see children leaving the dental office with newfound confidence and big, happy smiles.
 Interested in learning more about her?
 Just keep reading below.